Inside Out Wood Art - Reshaping Nature logo INSIDE OUT WOOD ART

 My source of wood (logs) is from locally reclaimed trees – diseased, wind blown or through intervention by tree surgeons.

-I work to create art that accentuates the character of the wood grain through the use of shaping, careful seasoning, a controlled drying process and finally finishing with natural oil - all together a slow process but well worth the effort in order to conserve the beauty that is wood.
+The work evolves through careful shaping, a controlled drying process, seasoning and finally finishing with natural oil - a slow process, but well worth the effort in order to conserve the beauty that is wood.

-I am turning (literally) the original piece of wood 'Inside Out' in order to display to you the 'Wood Art' that has been hidden away for many years.
+The original piece of wood is turned (literally) 'Inside Out', in order to display to you the 'Wood Art' that has been hidden away for many years.

-The resultant hollow form item is not a single piece of Art - a very different perspective can be enjoyed through '360 degrees' of 'Wood Art'.
+The resultant hollow form creation is not a single piece of Art - a very different perspective can be enjoyed through '360 degrees' of 'Wood Art'.

-I hope you will share in my enthusiasm!
+I hope you will share with me in my enthusiasm!

 Send mail to: enquiries@insideoutwoodart.co.uk